doordeck/docs/docs/kotlin-multiplatform-sdk/lock-operations.md

 </TabItem>
 </Tabs>

-## Get a Doordeck user's public key
+## Get a Sentry Interactive user's public key

 :::warning
-This function is only available to users with Doordeck issued auth tokens
+This function is only available to users with Sentry Interactive issued auth tokens
 :::

 <Tabs groupId="programming-language">